HIST 440 – History of the Jews in Italy: Renaissance to the Present

 Description

 The Jewish community in Italy is the most ancient among the Jewish Diasporas that have remained continuously up until today.
-This course focuses on the social, economic, and cultural interactions between the Jews and their surrounding milieu in Italy.
-It examines the shifts between integration and segregation that the Jews experienced, especially starting from the Renaissance until the modern period.
-The course focuses especially on topics such as Jewish intellectual life during the Renaissance; the Ghettos; emancipation and its particular expressions in Italy; Jews under Fascism and Nazism; Italian Jewry nowadays.
+This course will focus on the social, economic and cultural interactions between the Jews and their surrounding milieu in Italy.
+It will examine the shifts between integration and segregation that the Jews experienced, especially starting from the Renaissance until the modern period.
+We will focus especially on topics such as: Jewish intellectual life during the Renaissance; the Ghettos; Emancipation and its particular expressions in Italy; Jews under Fascism and Nazism; Italian Jewry nowadays.

 Learning Objectives